Benny Giay: Academic work

 The research of Benny Giay is focused on the role of religion and the Christian faith in Papuan society.
 He did research on new religious movements, in particular on cargo cults in the Papuan context.
 This term can be considered derogatory, as it assumes that Papuans are primitive people who have an unrealistic and irrational way to acquire material goods; it also assumes that their religious feelings and expressions can be reduced to this attitude.
 Giay describes these new movements with sympathy and often from an insider's perspective.
 His doctoral thesis was a study of the Wege Bage Movement in his home regency (Paniai), a movement that had been initiated by Zakheus Pakage.
 Several of Giay's relatives had joined the movement.
 Giay sees the movement as a legitimate way to reconcile traditional culture and Christianity, though as a member of the evangelical KINGMI Papua Church, he is also critical of it.
 Giay calls on followers of the Wege Bage Movement not to close themselves off from a discussion on the Christian truth with other churches, and he also appeals to his own church not to condemn the movement, but to initiate a dialogue.

 In later publications Giay advocates a church that is active in the human rights movement, and which is a spokesperson for Papuans, who are victims of repression by the Indonesian security forces.
 He advocates a theology that is inspired by liberation theologians and by Frantz Fanon.
 He pleads for the recognition of the right of Papuans to their own cultural and ethnic identity.
 Papuans, in his view, are Melanesians, with a black skin and frizzy hair, and they can never become Indonesians with amber-coloured skin and straight hair.
 He wrote an article on the origins of the Papuan political movement called Papua Zone Damai and Papua Tanah Damai — the Papua Peace Zone and the Papua Land of Peace project.
 This is a non-violent spiritual movement of Papuans fighting for their rights.
 It is supported by churches and by several NGOs.

 At the Second Papua Congress of May–June 2000, the Papua Council (Dewan Papua) gave Giay the task of initiating a debate on rectifying Papuan history (meluruskan sejarah).
 The purpose of the project is to give Papuans their own history back, to demand recognition for Papuan heroes and to honour the many Papuan victims of Indonesian repression since 1962.
-In the context of this project he has written several studies, like the biographies of Theys Eluay, Rev Herman Saud and of John Rumbiak.
+In the context of this project he has written several studies, like the biographies of Theys Eluay, Rev. Herman Saud and John Rumbiak.
 He also wrote a local church history of the Nduga Regency of Papua (see also list of publications below).